 York's multidisciplinary approach draws together faculty from across the university who offer unique perspectives on information technology and the human factors that go into its use.
 As part of the leading interdisciplinary institution in Canada, the MAIST program explores various ways in which the integration and customization of new and existing technologies can meet the needs of a wide gamut of users.
 The fostering of creativity and productivity across a variety of sectors is a major aim of the program.
 To this end it benefits from the unique position it occupies between the disciplines of computer science and business studies.
 As such, MAIST investigates the intersection of IT with a range of fields, from business to the sciences, to the arts and humanities.

 You will study among a large number of leading researchers who are consistently funded by external agencies, within a School of Technology that already enjoys an excellent reputation for producing students with the most current knowledge about information technologies and their application in modern organizations.
+Students have three options for completing the program.

-Your MAIST degree will prepare for employment in a broad range of sectors such as the not-for-profit and public sectors, including health and education, and the private sectors including business, industry and information technology.
+Your MAIST degree will prepare you for employment in a broad range of sectors such as the not-for-profit and public sectors, including health and education, and the private sectors including business, industry and information technology.

 To be considered for admission, candidates must have completed an Honours undergraduate degree program (typically a four-year degree), in information technology or a related field, from a recognised postsecondary institution, with a minimum grade point average of B+ in the last two years of study.
 Related disciplines may include but are not limited to library science, health informatics, or computer science and engineering.